 Kotipizza has been part of Nenäpäivä since 2016.
 Nenäpäivä was selected as Kotipizza’s non-profit partner mainly because the campaign gives our franchisees the opportunity to participate by organising Nenäpäivä activities in their restaurants.

 The Group personnel has also participated in Nenäpäivä.
 We have organised pizza fairs and created the song Lasten asialla (“For the children”), for example.
+In 2019, employees in Kotipizza chain’s management took over a Kotipizza restaurant for one eventful day and ran the place while the franchisee and their staff enjoyed time off.
 We have also challenged our partners and customers to join the campaign.

 Read more about Nenäpäivä at nenapaiva.fi.